What is a Rhinoplasty?

-Rhinoplasty, commonly called nose surgery, is a surgical alteration of the nose to improve its function or to change its appearance.
-Dr. Gary Price, a board-certified plastic surgeon in Connecticut, performs nose surgery to enhance facial features, repair a nose that has been deformed by trauma, and correct impaired breathing due to structural problems in the nose.
+Rhinoplasty, commonly called a nose job, is a surgical alteration of the nose to improve its function or to change its appearance.
+Connecticut Board-Certified Plastic Surgeon, Dr. Gary Price, performs nose surgery to enhance facial features, repair a nose that has been deformed by trauma, and correct impaired breathing due to structural problems in the nose.

 - Decreasing the size of the nose and its parts

 - Sculpting the shape of the tip or the bridge

 - Repairing your nose after an injury